Why Higher Ed Institutions will Double Down on ‘Campus Hubs’ in 2021

 The new age of on-campus services

 With a simple software API, existing software solutions can be integrated so that students can order online and direct their orders to be delivered to the lockers.
-This same process is being utilized by university libraries, creating a contact-free distribution and collection point for books and other materials.
+This same process is being utilised by university libraries, creating a contact-free distribution and collection point for books and other materials.

 The library’s, back-office software connects with the parcel locker software to create a smart system that tracks materials being borrowed or returned.
-It can, for example, recognize when an item has been retrieved from the locker, sending a notification to the system, which then marks the item as checked-out and establishes the appropriate return date.
+It can, for example, recognise when an item has been retrieved from the locker, sending a notification to the system, which then marks the item as checked-out and establishes the appropriate return date.

 The safest way to deliver differently on-campus